ARMmbed/mbed-cli/README.md

 ```

 <span style="background-color:#E6E6E6;border:1px solid #000;display:block; height:100%; padding:10px">**Note**: some of the repositories that *neo* will clone might require special access (Mercurial will ask you for your credentials if that's the case).
 If you don't have access, e-mail [mihail.stoyanov@arm.com](mailto:mihail.stoyanov@arm.com) or [bogdan.marinescu@arm.com](mailto:bogdan.marinescu@arm.com) with your developer.mbed.org account name.</span>

 ### Creating a new program

-If you want to create a new program rather than importing an existing one, we recommend that you depend on the [mbed-os library] (https://developer.mbed.org/teams/Morpheus/code/mbed-os/).
+If you want to create a new program rather than importing an existing one, *neo* will automatically import the [mbed-os library] for you (https://developer.mbed.org/teams/Morpheus/code/mbed-os/).
 This library represents a **release** of mbed OS and will pull in all the components of the OS, including its build system and desktop IDE project generators.
 In the future, when we introduce mbed OS **releases**, you'll get the guarantee that all the components in *mbed-os* passed integration tests, so that you know they work properly together.

 With this in mind, these are the steps for creating a new program (we'll call it `myprog`):

 ```
 $ mkdir myprog
 $ cd myprog
-$ "git init" or "hg init"
+$ "neo.py new git" or "neo.py new hg"   # this creates new project in the current folder based on the source control management you specified, and also imports the latest revision of mbed-os dependency to your project tree
 <add your source files>
-$ neo.py add https://developer.mbed.org/teams/Morpheus/code/mbed-os/ # this adds the latest revision of mbed-os dependency to your project tree
 ```

 `add` above works a lot like `clone`, except it adds an explicit dependency to the program that already exists on your local machine.
 You can get a list of all the dependencies of your program by running `neo.py ls`.